 Fannie Mae DU Refinance Plus - Fannie Mae offered a no equity refinance loan up to 105% loan to value.
 Borrowers must have a mortgage owned by Fannie Mae and the refinance was only to refinance 1st mortgage liens.
 This under water mortgage program was the predecessor for the original HARP program.

 Emergency Homeowner Loan Program - This government mortgage relief program went a step further than the others, because this FHA Short Refinance program actually lowered the principal mortgage balance to fair market value.
+This plan was recently replaced by the HARP mortgage program for distressed homeowners suffering with underwater properties.

 Underwater Loan News: After being bailed out a few years ago, Freddie Mae and Fannie Mae have made significant head-way in their efforts to rebound with few loan defaults.
 The two government sponsored enterprises came together with the Obama Administration with a mortgage relief initiative to help borrowers with underwater mortgages to secure a refinance solution that provides a low fixed rate.
 The second version of the HARP refinance program has been a success this year mostly because the "loan to value" requirements were completely eliminated.
 According to Mortgage News Daily, under water mortgage refinance transactions soared last month as more homeowners have applied for a reduced fixed interest rate.
 Fannie and Freddie closed 420,021 HARP mortgages.
 This number rose from approximately 356,000 in July.
 According to the report, there over 2,945,000 underwater mortgages have been refinanced under the HARP 2.0 last year.
 According to the FHFA report, the commission estimates that nearly 1 million borrowers will get a lower interest rate through HARP, even though they have an underwater mortgage.